ABOUT 2018 NATIONAL CONFERENCE

 CHECK IN: Between 10am - 2pm (1st July)

 2018 DELEGATE PRE-CONFERENCE KIT

-For everything Conference, check out our Pre-Conference Kit here!
+For everything Conference, see our 2018 Pre-Conference Kit!

 NATIONAL CONFERENCE FEES

 Standard (20th March - 21st May) - $1250

 LATE (22nd May - 11th June) - $1350

 Standard (20th March - 21st May) - $1400